jfelipeosorio/jfelipeosorio.github.io/about.md

     <img src="/img/about/meabout.jpeg" alt="Description of image" width="100%">
   </div>
   <div style="flex: 1; padding-left: 10px;">
-    Hi!
-I am Juan Felipe Osorio Ramirez, a third-year PhD student in Applied Mathematics at the University of Washington, where I study the mathematics of data science and its role in solving and learning PDEs, particularly in physics-informed modeling and the emerging field of <b>scientific machine learning</b> using kernel methods.
+    Hi, thanks for stopping by!
+I am Juan Felipe Osorio Ramirez, a fourth-year PhD candidate in Applied Mathematics at the University of Washington, where I study the mathematics of data science and its role in solving and learning PDEs, particularly in physics-informed modeling and the emerging field of <b>scientific machine learning</b> using kernel methods.
 I am fortunate to work under the supervision of Prof. <a href="https://bamdadhosseini.org/" target="_blank"><u>Bamdad Hosseini</u></a>.
   </div>
 </div>

-My current research includes:
+**News**

+- **Open for summer tech/quant internships for Summer 2026**.
+Feel free to contact me via email at: josorior@uw.edu

+- I will be giving a talk at SIAM-PNW 2025 (Seattle,US) on using kernel methods for learning and emulating PDEs.

+- I will be giving a talk at SIAM-PDE 2025 (Pittsburgh,US) on characterizing Jupiter's radiation belt through PDEs using SciML kernel methods.

+**Current research projects**

+- Learning stochastic PDEs in finance using kernel methods.

-- Learning/discovery of PDEs using GP/kernel methods with applications in planetary sciences and sismic data.
+- Learning/discovery of PDEs using GP/kernel methods with applications in planetary sciences (Jupiter's radiation belt) and sismic data.

+- Scalability of kernel methods for learning systems of PDEs using distributed methods in optimization.

-- Solving Keller-Segle type equations using kernel methods.
+- Solving time-dependent PDEs using kernel methods including Fokker-Planck and Keller-Segle models.

-During 2024-25 academic year, I will be the co-Lead Teaching Assistant for the Deparment of Mathematics at the University of Washington.

 **Education**

-* Ph.D. in Applied Mathematics, 2022-2026 (expected) @
+* Ph.D. in Applied Mathematics, 2022-2027 (expected) @
 [Department of Applied Mathematics, University of Washington](https://amath.washington.edu/).

 * M.Sc. in Applied and Computational Mathematics, 2021-2022 @